 Peri-orbital pigmentation (more commonly known as dark circles), is one of the most common skin problems encountered in India, particularly by girls and women.

 While the condition is usually hereditary, it can also develop or worsen over the years due to underlying health conditions, or for lifestyle reasons.
-Therefore you should be aware of what habits can contribute to your dark circles, and make sure you take the right steps to reduce them.
+Therefore, you should be aware of what habits can contribute to your dark circles to make sure you take the right steps to reduce them.

 Removing eye make-up should be done gently, with minimal rubbing.
-If you have sensitive skin or dermatoses (like seborrheic or atopic dermatitis, or allergic contact dermatitis), you may be prone to dryness, and especially so around your eyes.
+If you have sensitive skin or dermatoses (like seborrheic or atopic dermatitis, or allergic contact dermatitis), you may be prone to dryness - especially around your eyes.
 Not only does dryness give a brownish appearance to the skin but also makes it itchy.
 Rubbing and scratching it further contributes to the pigmentation.